Last updated: May 29, 2026

 |---|---|---|---|

-| You have Nebraska Medicaid | Heritage Health | Ask for an in-network dental home and ride help. | You may need to call more than one office. |
+| You have Nebraska Medicaid | Heritage Health | Ask for an in-network dental home and member ride help. | Ask the dental office if it is taking new adult Medicaid patients. |

-| You have no dental insurance | Nebraska health centers | Ask if the clinic has adult dental care and a sliding fee. | Not every site has a dentist every day. |
+| You do not have dental coverage | Nebraska health centers | Ask for adult dental intake and sliding-fee screening. | Not every clinic site offers every dental service. |

-| You need lower-cost care | UNMC dental clinics | Ask about adult appointments, fees, and Medicaid rules. | Dental school visits may take longer. |
+| You need lower-cost care | UNMC dental clinics | Ask about adult appointments, fees, Medicaid, and dentures. | Dental school visits can take longer than private-office visits. |

-| You are 65+, disabled, or medically fragile | DDS in Nebraska | Ask if your county is open to new applications. | As of this check, all counties were closed. |
+| You are 65+, disabled, or medically fragile | Dental Lifeline Nebraska | Ask if applications are open and what documents are needed. | As of this update, all Nebraska counties were closed to new DDS applications. |

 Contents